Skip to main content

 dbRuntimeName: lcruntime

-Note: Ensure that the custom mysql you entered is accessible from the current server.
-Both dbName and dbRuntimeName are databases used during Weida runtime.
-Please ensure the two databases you entered already exist and cannot share the same database name.
+Please note: Ensure that the custom mysql you entered is accessible from the current server.
+Both dbName and dbRuntimeName are databases used during weda runtime.
+Please verify that both databases you entered already exist and cannot share the same database name.

 CREATE DATABASE `lowcode` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;